Kefkius/txsc/doc/DESIGN.md

 Stack manipulation opcodes can also often be optimized.
 Particularly, the opcodes `PICK` and `ROLL` (which copy or move a given stack item to the top, respectively) can sometimes be replaced with shortcut opcodes.

+Specific peephole optimizations can be displayed using [this script](../tools/show-peephole-optimizers.py).

 #### Examples

 - `5 1 ADD` will be optimized into `5 1ADD`.